Alonely0/alonely0.github.io/content/blog/unions.md

 const FORMULA_MASK: usize = 0b11;
 ```

-Because `TaggedPtr::new(ptr, tag)`'s is the way you construct a new one, we will have to figure out a way to have the `ptr` it gets to be the same as the low bits of our CellValue.
+Because `TaggedPtr::new(ptr, tag)` is the way you construct a new one, we will have to figure out a way to have the `ptr` it gets to be the same as the low bits of our CellValue.
 The easiest way out of here would just be to use arguably the most unsafe function in all Rust, the chaotic sibling of Friedrich Transmute: `std::mem::transmute_copy`.
 This allows us to copy the CellValue's low 64 bits into `TaggedPtr::new()`'s first argument, which is likely to get optimized away after inlining:
 ```rust
 impl Value {
     unsafe fn tag(mut self, tag: usize) -> Self {